JosephMeli/crawler/README.md

-#Crawler
+# Crawler

-###Description:
+### Description:
-my first attempt at web scrapping.
+My first attempt at web scrapping.
 This implementation grabs a website hard coded and selects a few elements to scrape, then write them to file.

-#Build and Run
+## Build and Run

 ``` $ git clone ```